 If you do require treatment, your doctor might recommend that you:

 Lifestyle and home remedies

-Even though there is little formal research to show the efficacy of these self-care remedies, they help many women manage their breast pain.
-Some may be worth a try:
+Even though there is little research to show the effectiveness of these self-care remedies, some may be worth a try:

-If you try a supplement for breast pain, stop taking it after two or three months if you don't notice any improvement in your breast pain.
+If you try a supplement for breast pain, stop taking it if you don't notice any improvement in your breast pain after a few months.

 Terms and conditions of use